 NLF: Test Publisher’s Guidelines: AEL grantees must follow NRS-approved test publisher’s guidelines on remote testing, which can be found on the test publisher’s website.
 TWC has created a Remote Testing Guidance Chart to summarize test publisher guidance.

-NLF: AEL Assessment Guide: AEL grantees must be aware that guidance found in this AEL is a provisional augmentation of guidance found in the PY’19 and PY’20 AEL Assessment Guides.
-Grantees, if monitored in the future, may be monitored on testing guidance and documentation requirements in this AEL and other AEL guidance provided during the pandemic period.
+NLF: AEL Assessment Guide: AEL grantees must be aware that guidance found in this AEL Letter is a provisional augmentation of guidance found in the PY’19 and PY’20 AEL Assessment Guides.
+Grantees, if monitored in the future, may be monitored on testing guidance and documentation requirements in this AEL Letter and other AEL guidance provided during the pandemic period.
 TWC will update the PY’20 AEL Assessment Guide to include provisions for remote testing that will be based on the guidance in this AEL Letter and guidance provided during the pandemic period and over the next year.

 NLF: Prioritization: As NRS-approved tests become available remotely, AEL grantees must prioritize students with expired tests and new students without a test in TEAMS.